FORMER FOSTER & ADOPTED AGGIES

 The Former Foster and Adopted Aggie Program (FFAA) at Texas A&M University empowers foster care alumni through offering resources, support, and skill development to promote holistic success.

-Student Assistance Services serves as a primary contact point for former-foster and adopted Aggies.
+Melanie McKoin Owens, Case Manager and Foster Care Liaison within Student Assistance Services, is the primary contact for former foster and adopted Aggies.
+The FFAA program encompasses all support services, resources, and programmatic efforts that support foster care alumni.
+The term foster care alumni includes students who aged out of the system or were adopted.
 We can provide students with information and advice on financial aid, tuition fees and exemptions, on and off-campus living options, transportation, health care, campus employment and other available campus and community services.

 FINANCIAL AID AND JOBS

 Texas A&M Financial Aid

 Financial Aid and Scholarships can help you with any funding needs or questions.
 You can meet with a financial advisor by visiting their office on the 2nd floor of the Pavilion or by calling 979.845.3236.